pandaofhead/e-shop/README.md

 The front end is built using **React and Redux**.
 The website is responsive and mobile friendly.
 The website is styled using **Material-UI, Tailwind CSS**.

-Front-end Figma roburic can be found [here](https://www.figma.com/file/CI6a6qwYxDQ1NXVA1IHcND/eshop?type=design&node-id=0-1&mode=design&t=3uNDMWPrgdJWm318-0)
+Product Figma wireframe can be found [here](https://www.figma.com/file/CI6a6qwYxDQ1NXVA1IHcND/eshop?type=design&node-id=0-1&mode=design&t=3uNDMWPrgdJWm318-0)

 ## Back End